Am I Mediocre? The Truth Most People Don’t Want to Face

 - Staying in familiar routines

-On their own, these choices feel minor.
+On their own, these choices can seem minor.
+But over time, they add up.

 The Most Important Distinction: Average vs Stuck